 It’s taken a long time for the technology to catch up with the vision, but I am proud to say that the core values we set out with, and the principles of the decentralised, patient-centric model are more relevant today than ever.

-I am also proud that so much of our model and language has been emulated in so many great products and solutions out there that have joined in.
-A key objective of the Healthdirect Video Call program (potentially lost in recent times) was to build develop a market.
+I am also proud that so much of our model and language has found its way into many great products and solutions out there.
+Developing a market for video consultation solutions was a key objective of the Healthdirect Video Call program (potentially lost in recent times).

-The journey and achievements would not have been possible without the expertise, commitment and shared passion of long-term colleagues and friends such as Mark Rodrigues, Warren McDonald, Raj Jawanda and many many others.
+The journey and achievements would not have been possible without the expertise, commitment and shared passion of long-term colleagues, collaborators and friends such as Mark Rodrigues, Warren McDonald, Raj Jawanda, John Wilson and many many others.

 In 2010 the Commonwealth Government had set aside $50m to enable video call access to a just one of Healthdirect Australia’s services, without any idea of how this could be done.